Textualize/frogmouth/README.md

 ## Installing

-The easiest way to install Frogmouth is probably via [pipx](https://pypa.github.io/pipx/) (particularly if you aren't a Python dev).
+The easiest way to install Frogmouth is probably via [pipx](https://pypa.github.io/pipx/) (particularly if you aren't a Python developer).

 ```
 pipx install frogmouth